How Much Does It Cost to Start a Business in Spain?

 Cost To Start a Business in Spain as a Limited Company

 Limited liability is the most commonly used type of business entity in Spain.
-However, the cost to start a business in Spain as an LLC requires at least several shares in the firm, which is EUR3000, and an additional EUR1,500 – EUR2,000 for various notary fees, certificates as well as legal fees, and trademarks.
+However, the cost to start a business in Spain as an LLC requires at least several shares in the firm, which is EUR 3000, and an additional EUR1,500 – EUR2,000 for various notary fees, certificates as well as legal fees, and trademarks.

 Even though this is higher than incorporating a business as a sole proprietor in Spain in the form of an autonomous is aware that:

-• Sole Proprietors are personally accountable for the company’s debts which could result in being unable to access their assets.
+Establishing a sole proprietorship makes the sole proprietor personally accountable for the company’s debts which could result in being unable to access their assets.

-• The initial capital expenditure required by limited companies may be used to purchase business assets, which means it’s not “money lost.”
+The initial capital expenditure required by limited companies may be used to purchase business assets, which means it’s not “money lost.”

 If your work requires creating a business this is significantly more expensive than working as a sole proprietor.
 You can expect the following cost for starting a business in Spain as a foreigner or citizen.